 .PARAM a=1k$comment a=1e3, k is a scale factor

-In the example above, the first parameter statement definition assigns a value of 1 to the parameter a, as training alphabetic characters are interpreted as units comments and w is not a valid scale factor.
+In the example above, the first parameter statement definition assigns a value of 1 to the parameter a, as trailing alphabetic characters are interpreted as units comments and w is not a valid scale factor.
 The second parameter statement definition uses k, a valid scale factor, which changes the assigned value of a to 1000 (see Section 4.7).

 A dollar sign is the preferred way to indicate comments, because of the flexibility of its placement within the code.